 It’s important to recognise the limitations of massage therapy, as well as its benefits.
 A single massage can leave you feeling really good and help to relax tight muscles, but it can’t solve a long term underlying issue in one go.
 If you have a weaker muscle due to your gait being uneven after an injury, for example, a massage may help to relieve the tightness you may feel - but it won’t make that muscle stronger or ‘fix’ you.
 It’s perhaps best to think of regular massage in the same way that you do of eating a nutritionally balanced diet, staying hydrated or getting enough sleep - as a health and performance supporting measure that is one part of you performing at your best.

 If you have an event or race in the diary, consider booking a massage for the days following the event as part of your recovery strategy, being sure to let your therapist know that you were competing recently!
-Find out how to book an appointment with me, or check the FHT website to find a registered therapist near to you.
+Book an appointment with me, or search for a Sports Therapy Association registered therapist near to you.

 Author Hannah Tabram.
 Category Blog.
 First published Tue, 22 Feb 2022 16:02:46 +0000